 Of course, what I haven’t seen this week in the news is that people believe in the supernatural because they have highly salient experiences with… ghosts and spirits.
 You can bet there are neurological associations to these experiences –like everything we experience–but the neurology does not discount the experience or its long term effects on our future beliefs.

-In an essay in the just published scholarly anthology on lucid dreams, medical folklorist David Hufford points to an often-overlooked phenomena:
+In an essay in my scholarly anthology on lucid dreams, medical folklorist David Hufford points to an often-overlooked phenomena:

 Reading scholarly accounts of belief in spirits and the nature of dreams, one would never guess that the beliefs being characterized as “primitive” are common among 21st century Americans–yet overwhelming data show that they are.
 For example a Harris Poll found that 84% of Americans believe in the survival of the soul after death, including 78% of those with postgraduate degrees, and 51% of the public believes in ghosts.
 Similar findings have been made repeatedly for decades.
 This is not surprising when one considers that the experience of visits of deceased loved ones to the bereaved (Often called “after-death contacts” [ADCs}) have been shown to be common, experienced by about one third of the general public (the rate is much higher among widows and widowers) and often very helpful in the grieving process (2014, volume 1, 263-254).